gitpad-pl/github/docs/DEV.md

     -ticket.bat "Name of Your feature"

-... create changes in code, and publish on github and npm package
+... create changes in code, and publish on github and npm package, for publishiong new Version we using one command

-    -publish.bat

-### ... or if you continue current topic for current version:

-    -ticket.bat "Solution for some problem"

-if fixed use:

-    -github-push.bat

-and if You want create new feature got to the point below

-#### After all changes for new Version publish using one command

     -publish.bat